relastle/vim-nayvy/README.md

 #### :construction:

 - Please note that any destructive change (backward incompatible) can be done without any announcement.
 - This plugin is in a very early stage of development.
-Feel free to report problemcs and feature requests, or make PRs.
+Feel free to report problems or submit feature requests in [Issues](https://github.com/relastle/vim-nayvy/issues), or make [PRs](https://github.com/relastle/vim-nayvy/pulls).

 ## 7. [LICENSE](./LICENSE)